harithoppil/clamtk1/README.md

-This README was last updated on 20 November 2021.
+This README was last checked or updated on 15 January 2022.

 # Readme for ClamTk